 - Biochemistry

-You might also take courses in physics, math, and microbiology.
-Some medical schools might want students to take classes in anatomy, genetics, and more.
+Pre med majors may also take physics, math, and microbiology courses.
+Some medical schools might want students to take anatomy, genetics, and more classes.
 However, you’ll have a considerable advantage over your peers in medical school if you come in after graduating from a pre-med program.

-As we’ve discussed, biological science is a great fit for an eventual trip to med school.
-These programs may also have pre-med specializations, along with areas like microbiology or molecular biology.
-Sample courses include:
+As discussed, biology majors are an excellent fit for school.
+A biology major may also have pre-med specializations and areas like microbiology or molecular biology.
+Sample courses for these majors include:

 - Genetics